piotrmurach/tty-prompt/README.md

 letters = ('A'..'Z').to_a
 prompt.multi_select("Choose your letter?", letters, per_page: 4)
 # =>
 # Which letter?
-(Use arrow keys, press Space to select and Enter to finish)
+(Use ↑/↓ and ←/→ arrow keys, press Space to select and Enter to finish)
 # ‣ ⬡ A
 #   ⬡ B
 #   ⬡ C
 #   ⬡ D
-# (Move up/down or left/right to reveal more choices)
 ```

 #### 2.6.3.1 `:disabled`